tkh1000/meshtastic-custom-seeed-esp32s2-for-wio-sx1262/README.md

 standalone board connected to a **Seeed XIAO ESP32S3** via the physical edge header pins — **not** the B2B (board-to-board) surface connector used in the official kit.
 You can also just download the latest .zip I have and flash it using esptools.
 Still working on how get this working on the webflasher anyone want to help lmk ok thx byeeee.

+If this helped you, consider buying me a coffee.
+Thanks in advance! https://buymeacoffee.com/tkh1000
 ---

 ## The Problem